Backup camera buying guide

 This style takes the most universal approach, providing an adjustable bracket that lets you mount your camera wherever you see fit.

 Some brands offer brackets that replace or fit into factory parts for a near-perfect match to your vehicle.
-Be sure to enter your vehicle information to see if there's an option for your vehicle.
+Be sure to enter your vehicle information to see if there's an option for your ride.

 DIYers should anticipate a 3-part installation: